piotrmizerka/LowCohomologySOS/README.md

 $$0\longrightarrow\mathbb RG\xrightarrow{\left[1-s_i\right]}(\mathbb RG)^n\xrightarrow{\left[\frac{\partial r_i}{\partial x_j}\right]}(\mathbb RG)^m\longrightarrow\cdots$$

-We focus on the vanishing of the first and the *reducibility* of the second cohomology with unitary coefficients (here reducibility means that the the image of differential $d_1$ is closed image for every unitary $G$-module $V$).
+We focus on the vanishing of the first and the *reducibility* of the second cohomology with unitary coefficients (here reducibility means that the the image of differential $d_1$ is closed for every unitary $G$-module $V$).
 By the recent work of Bader and Nowak [doi:10.1016/j.jfa.2020.108730](https://www.sciencedirect.com/science/article/pii/S0022123620302731) these two conditions are equivalent to the existence of a positive $\lambda>0$ such that $\Delta_1-\lambda I_n$ admits a sum of squares decomposition, that is, there exist matrices $M_1,\ldots,M_l$ such that

 $$